mgabilo/concept-discovery/README.md

 of this repository.
 I'll assume the current/working directory is the base directory of this repository.

-Generate the PMI word feature vectors from the frequency word feature vectors.
-These are also more human-readable than the files in word-feature-frequencies, so can easily inspect them.
+Generate the PMI-based word feature vectors from the frequency-based word feature vectors.
+These are also more human-readable than the files in word-feature-frequencies, so you can easily inspect them.

 ```
 mkdir word-feature-pmi